Ancient Thekkama Amuna (Anicut) : En Route to Mannar – යෝධ වැවට ජලය සපයන තේක්කම අමුණ

-Malwathu Oya basin was among regions that supported the original civilization in Sri Lanka, at the time Prince Vijaya landed near the river estuary.
+Malwathu Oya basin was among the regions that supported the original civilization in Sri Lanka, at the time Prince Vijaya landed near the river estuary.
 The landing was not by chance, the location was part of the ancient trade route with pearls being found in the nearby sea.
-Yodha Wewa in Mannar, is the lifeline for hundreds of paddy cultivators in the area knows as the Paddy Bowl of Sri Lanka, This is the second largest reservoir made in the ancient Sri Lanka with a 7.4 km long curving dam is attributed to king Dhatusena (459-477) who diverted water from Malwathu Oya and a built a 25km long canal along the flat land to built Yodha Wewa.
+Yodha Wewa in Mannar is the lifeline for hundreds of paddy cultivators in the area known as the Paddy Bowl of Sri Lanka, This is the second largest reservoir made in ancient Sri Lanka with a 7.4 km long curving dam is attributed to King Dhatusena (459-477) who diverted water from Malwathu Oya and a built a 25km long canal along the flat land to built Yodha Wewa.

 Also See